justSteve/beads_viewer/README.md

 **Project Intelligence for Beads.**

-`bv` is a slick, polished Terminal User Interface (TUI) for the [Beads](https://github.com/steveyegge/beads) issue tracker.
+`bv` is a polished, high-performance Terminal User Interface (TUI) for the [Beads](https://github.com/steveyegge/beads) issue tracker.
 It transforms your flat list of issues into a visual, interactive workspace with advanced graph theory analytics and insights.

 ## Features